idm-oxford/climate-epidemics/docs/api.rst

     from climepi import app
     app.run_app()

-See :ref:`usage:Front-end application` for information on how to run the application from the command line.
+See :ref:`getting-started:Front-end application` for information on how to run the application from the command line.

 Methods
 ~~~~~~~